 - Greater reach for stretching to make saves.

-- They fill more of goal which makes the target appear smaller for the shooter
+- They fill more of the goal, which makes the target appear smaller for the shooter

 - Larger hands for catching and saving